Passive Testing

 Send traces from your system

-Section titled “Platform resolution”Mibo determines which platform a trace belongs to using (in order):
+Section titled “Agent resolution”Mibo decides which agent a trace belongs to in this order:

-platformIdfield in the request body. - If the API key is restricted to a single platform, that platform is used automatically.
+- If the API key is scoped to a single agent, that agent is used.

 What happens after a trace is received